Analysis | Fact-checking President Biden’s 2022 State of the Union address

 Biden appears to be referring to the 2005 Protection of Lawful Commerce in Arms Act, which was passed after a wave of lawsuits filed against gun manufacturers by municipalities and gun-control advocates.

 The 2005 law does not guarantee blanket immunity, and it has some exceptions.
 Manufacturers or dealers can be sued if they knowingly sold a product that would be used to commit a crime.
-They can be sued if they were negligent in selling the product to someone they knew was unfit (i.e., a child or someone who was drunk).
+They can be sued if they were negligent in selling the product to someone they knew was unfit (such as a child or someone who was drunk).
 They can be sued for another technical negligence claim (“negligence per se”) that relates to the violation of a safety statute.

 The Connecticut Supreme Court had ruled two years ago that the laws did not protect manufacturers from claims that wrongful advertising resulted in injury or death.
 That led the way to a $73 million settlement between family members of those killed in the 2012 Sandy Hook shooting and insurers for the now-bankrupt Remington Arms, manufacturer of the Bushmaster rifle used in the killings.
 The families’ lawsuit argued that Remington marketed the semiautomatic weapon specifically to young and at-risk men with suggestive advertising and product placement in violent video games.